yuae-tum/ethereum-tx-scaling/README.md

 the dev-console, so you can do some simple tests right there, such as comparing the overall number of transactions with the number of succeeded transactions to find out if some transactions failed.

+Before you start a new test run with this or one of the other approaches, make sure to close the browser tab to clear the data from the previous run.